nextthingco/docs/Gadget-docs/source/includes/_wifi.md

 # Set Up WiFi

-### Gadget Shell

-Gadget comes with a convenient way to quickly connect to a device through a host computer's USB port.
-To shell into your device simply type:
+Gadget comes with a quick and convenient way to connect to your device through the host computer's USB port.
+This is great for things like setting up WiFi.
+To connect simply type:

 ```shell
 gadget shell